monty5811/apostello/docs/api.rst

 ~~~~~

 In order to access the API, you must generate an API key.
-Open your instance of apostello and navigate to ``/api-setup/``, or click ``Tools -> API Setup``, then generate an API key.
+Open your instance of apostello and navigate to ``/api-setup/``, or click ``Menu -> API Setup``, then generate an API key.
 Only staff users can access this page.

 You can also regenerate or remove your API keys on this page.